Wolldren History, Family Crest & Coats of Arms

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Wolldren are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Wolldren include: Waldron, Walrond, Walrand, Waldren, Waldrond and others.

 Early Notables of the Wolldren family (pre 1700)

-rising to become Chief...
-Another 32 words (2 lines of text) are included under the topic Early Wolldren Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Wolldren Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wolldren family to Ireland

 Some of the Wolldren family moved to Ireland, but this topic is not covered in this excerpt.